-It is therefore, essential that you seek out sensitive but realistic advice from a specialist solicitor as soon as possible.
+It is therefore, essential that you seek out sensitive but realistic advice from a specialist clinical negligence solicitor as soon as possible.

 It is important to understand if your treatment was negligent